muonw/muonw-powertable/README.md

 PowerTable is a JavaScript component that turns JSON data into an interactive HTML table.
 This facilitates manual inspection, sorting, filtering, searching, and editing of the data.

+> 🚨&nbsp; PowerTable is still in Beta!

 ## ✨ Features

 - No runtime dependencies
 - Sorting (single- and multi-column)
 - Filtering (per column and global.
 RegEx)
+- Inline editing
 - Re-arrangeable layout segments
 - Optional styling
 - Custom parsing per column